Edward-Wagstaffe/overthewire-bandit/level-2.md

 ## Notes
 Learned to read a file using `cat`.
-Learned that `-` is a special character in Linux, usually used for command options; to access a file or directory named `-`, you must explicitly use `./-`, where `./` means “current directory.
+Learned that `-` is a special character in Linux, usually used for command options.
+To access a file or directory named `-`, you must explicitly use `./-`, where `./` means “current directory.

 <p align="center">